Pyraminx Crystal

-The Pyraminx Crystal (also called a Chrysanthemum puzzle) is a dodecahedral puzzle similar to the Rubik's Cube and the Megaminx.
+The Pyraminx Crystal is a dodecahedral puzzle similar to the Rubik's Cube and the Megaminx.
 It is manufactured by Uwe Mèffert and has been sold in his puzzle shop since 2008.

 The puzzle was originally called the Brilic, and was first made in 2006 by Aleh Hladzilin, a member of the Twisty Puzzles Forum.

 It is not to be confused with the Pyraminx, which is also invented and sold by Meffert.

 History

 The Pyraminx Crystal was patented in Europe on July 16, 1987.
 The patent number is DE8707783U.

 In late 2007, due to requests by puzzle fans worldwide, Uwe Mèffert began manufacturing the puzzle.
 The puzzles were first shipped in February 2008.
 There are two 12-color versions, one with the black body commonly used for the Rubik's Cube and its variations, and one with a white body.

 The puzzle company QJ started manufacturing this puzzle in 2010, leading Meffert's Puzzles to file a lawsuit against QJ.

 The Pyraminx Crystal ran out of stock fairly quickly, and became a collector's puzzle.
 In October 2011, a new set was created with some slight improvements to the quality.